Omega (The Walking Dead): Plot

 At the Hilltop, Lydia describes her backstory to Henry while both are in the community prison, unaware Daryl is listening in.
 As Lydia explains, Henry starts to become more compassionate toward Lydia, his own family having gone through similar hardships.
 Throughout the episode, Lydia's stories are told in flashbacks.
 She and her parents have taken refuge in a Baltimore shelter with others.
 Lydia's father's sanity starts to unravel and he believes the shelter is no longer safe.

 Meanwhile in the present, Tara leads Magna, Yumiko, Connie, and Kelly to search for Alden and Luke, aware that they may encounter more people like Lydia that wear walker disguises.
 While they find the pair's horses, Tara declares it is too risky to stay out and orders the group back to the Hilltop.
 There, Magna's group debates going against orders to go back out and search for Luke, knowing that this will harm their chance to be accepted by the Hilltop.

 At the Hilltop, Daryl drags Henry away, fearing he may be becoming too close.
 Daryl continues to talk to her as well, trying to scope out the size of her group as Lydia claims that they may be coming to save her.
 She reveals that her mother grew increasingly hardened as the apocalypse continued, willing to kill a survivor sheltering with them who is having a panic attack as she considers him too weak to survive.
 As he hears the story, Daryl finds Lydia's arm covered in marks, which she says came from her mom.
 Daryl, who had been similarly beaten as a child, displays sympathy for Lydia's abuse.
 She finishes her story by telling of how the survivor her mother killed turned one night, and ended up biting her father, who was trying to save his daughter.
 This only serves to harden Lydia's mother, eventually leading them to don the masks made from walkers to survive.
 As Lydia still believes in her mother's methods, Daryl eventually walks off.
 Daryl tells Henry that Lydia is Tara's problem, but Henry tries to convince him that she is coming to face her past now.
-Henry mentions his surrogate mother, Carol, who had cut her hair short due to abuse from her first husband, Ed, has finally grown to feel safe enough to let it grow again now.
+Henry mentions his adoptive mother, Carol, who had cut her hair short due to abuse from her first husband, Ed, has finally grown to feel safe enough to let it grow again now.
 Daryl agrees to work with Henry to try to help Lydia.